 According to Ben Burns of Blind, UX started as a discipline of “influencing controllable variables to cause a positive emotional response when a person interacts with a product, environment, or brand.”

 If we think about emotion, it is triggered by strong motives which are either aesthetically pleasing or relate to you personally.
-Design has a lot to deal with the first motive and for that very reason, it is often deemed decorative.
+The design has a lot to deal with the first motive and for that very reason, it is often deemed decorative.
 However, relating to a user personally is also a design task.
 Since we are using words to communicate the value of our products, we need to be good with them.
-That means being able to describe things aptly and concisely, express care and respect, and beware of the narcissistic graphomania.
+That means being able to describe things aptly and concisely, express care and respect, and beware of narcissistic graphomania.
 This is UX writing.
-I took a lot of these ideas from a Russian editor Maxim Ilyahov and he took it from William Strunk Jr. and Nora Gal.
+I took a lot of these ideas from a famous editor Maxim Ilyahov and he took them from William Strunk Jr. and Nora Gal.

 Always about a reader

-A common misconception design copywriters have about users, or as we call them, readers is that they actually care.
-They came to your website, bought your product, hence they want your content and your information.
+A common misconception UX design copywriters have about users, or as we call them, readers is that they actually care.
+They came to your website and bought your product, hence they wanted your content and your information.
 So the task of your copy is to inform a reader.

 - Notify a user